prof-rossetti/nyu-info-2335-201706/assignments/survey/assignment.md

 ## Instructions

-Before you participate in this course, please take a few moments to fill-out the [student semester survey](https://goo.gl/forms/3KhJOMl7db4XNErZ2).
+Before you participate in this course, please take a few moments to fill-out the [student survey](https://goo.gl/forms/3KhJOMl7db4XNErZ2).
 Your responses help the instructors tailor the course to fit your experiences and expectations.

 ## Evaluation